 Birth control patch effectiveness

 The patch does a great job of preventing pregnancy.
-When used correctly, it prevents pregnancy in more than 99 of every 100 women.
+When used correctly, it prevents pregnancy in more than 99 of every 100 people.
 That’s about as effective as the pill.

 Like the pill, though, the patch may not work as well if you’re taking specific antibiotics or certain other medications (such as antiviral drugs).
 If you’re taking other meds, talk to your doctor about whether they will affect your birth control.